smarter-sh/smarter-workbench/README.md

 ![Basic Usage](./doc/img/readme-usage4.png)

-## Usage: integrate to an existing Django web application
+## Usage: integrate to an existing web page

 Pass an authenticated chatbot api url that works with any chatbot associated with your Smarter account, regardless of whether it has been deployed.